-The policies that Congress debates and the laws it passes affect nearly all aspects of life for those affected by SMA.
+The policies that federal and state legislatures debate and the laws they pass affect nearly all aspects of life for those affected by SMA.

 Cure SMA works diligently to monitor legislative and regulatory happenings in Washinton, DC and across the country to ensure that policies and programs are responsive to and reflect the needs of individuals with SMA and their families.
 Our team works with public policy experts and advocates in Washington and in the state capitals to keep abreast of developments impacting you and your family.